Japan: Children’s Books, Culture, and Art of Shogun Period

 p.s.
 The family crest follows the mother’s side of the family.
 I thought that was interesting as it indicates a more matriarchal society though I am not sure if this is actually true.

 A young boy from an aristocratic family follows his own destiny by apprenticing with a famous cartoonist.
-This is Allen Say’s own story set in post war Japan.
+This is Allen Say’s own story set in post-war Japan. [middle grade, ages 9 and up]

 I wanted to add a few more books that I’ve just discovered that fit this theme of Samurai KidLit thought these books appeal more to boys than girls: